AdrianVollmer/PowerHub/README.md

 -------------

 The clipboard functionality is meant for exchanging small snippets, such as hashes, passwords, one liners, and so forth.
+It's like an extremely basic etherpad.

 File Dropper
 ------------